xtensor-stack/xtensor/docs/source/developer/concepts.rst

     const derived_type& derived_cast() & noexcept;
     derived_type derived_cast() && noexcept;

+.. _xiterable-concept-label:

 xiterable
 ~~~~~~~~~

 The iterable concept is modeled by two classes, ``xconst_iterable`` and ``xiterable``, defined
 in ``xtensor/xiterable.hpp``. ``xconst_iterable`` provides types and methods for iterating on
 constant expressions, similar to the ones provided by the STL containers.
-Unlike STL, methods
+Unlike the STL, the
-of ``xconst_iterable`` and ``xiterable`` are templated by a layout parameter that allows you to
+methods of ``xconst_iterable`` and ``xiterable`` are templated by a layout parameter that allows
-iterate over a N-dimensional expression in row-major or column-major.
+you to iterate over a N-dimensional expression in row-major or column-major.

 .. code::